Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Neural Latent Space Model

 \subsection{Modeling Individual Snapshots}

 In our model, time $t\in\{1,2,\ldots, T\}$ is discrete.
-The network evolution is therefore described by the corresponding network snapshots at each timestep specified by binary adjacency matrices $\mathbf{A}^{(t)} \in \{0, 1\}^{N \times N}$ where $N$ is the number of nodes.
-We assume that there are no self-loops.
-Each node is modeled by $K$ latent \textit{attributes} whose values lie in the interval $[0, 1]$.
+The network evolution is therefore described by the corresponding network snapshots at each time-step, specified by binary adjacency matrices $\mathbf{A}_r^{(t)} \in \{0, 1\}^{N \times N}$, where $N$ is the number of nodes in the network, $r \in \{1, 2, \dots, R\}$ is the relation between the nodes, and $t$ denotes the time.
+We begin by discussing the case of homogeneous networks ($R = 1$).
+The extension to heterogeneous networks ($R \geq 2$) is then straightforward and we present it in Section \ref{section:modeling_heterogeneous_networks}.
+To avoid cluttering the notation, we drop the subscript in $\mathbf{A}_r^{(t)}$ when $R = 1$.
+We further assume that there are no self-loops.
+Each node is modeled by $K$ attributes whose values lie in the interval $[0, 1]$.
 These attributes can change over time.
-We use $\mathbf{z}_n^{(t)} \in [0, 1]^K$ to denote the latent attributes of node $n$ at time $t$.
+The latent vector $\mathbf{z}_n^{(t)} \in [0, 1]^K$ is used to denote the attributes for node $n$ at time $t$.

-The interaction between the attribute vectors of each pair of nodes directly dictates the probability of observing an edge between them.
-For simplicity, our interaction model only encodes interactions between attributes of the same type, described by \textit{interaction matrices}.
-Let $\bm{\Theta}_k^{(t)} \in \mathbb{R}^{2 \times 2}$, be a matrix that encodes the affinity between nodes with respect to attribute $k$ at time $t$.
-For undirected graphs, the matrices $\bm{\Theta}_k^{(t)}$ are symmetric.
-At time $t$ the node attributes and interaction matrices fully determine the probability of edges being present.
-Formally, given $\bm{\Theta}_k^{(t)}$, $k =1,\ldots,K$ and $\mathbf{z}_{n}^{(t)}$, $n = 1,\ldots,N$, edges occur independently and the probability of an edge from node $i$ to $j$ is modeled as:
+The interaction between latent vectors of each pair of nodes directly dictates the probability of observing an edge between them.
+For simplicity, our interaction model encodes only interactions between attributes of the same type, described by \textit{interaction matrices}.
+For homogeneous networks let $\bm{\Theta}_k^{(t)} \in \mathbb{R}^{2 \times 2}$ be a matrix that encodes the affinity between nodes with respect to attribute $k$ at time $t$.
+At the time $t$, the node latent vector and interaction matrices fully determine the probability of edges being present.
+Formally, given $\bm{\Theta}_k^{(t)}$, $k =1,\ldots,K$ and the latent vectors for all nodes $\mathbf{z}_{n}^{(t)}$, $n = 1,\ldots,N$, edges occur independently and the probability of an edge from node $i$ to node $j$ is modeled as:

 where, $\tilde{\theta}_k^{(t)}(i, j)$ is defined as: